atait/jupyter-meep/README.md

 # Jupyter MEEP
-Notebook-based graphics and I/O for MEEP, with extensive examples of specific devices.
+Notebook-based graphics and I/O for MEEP, with examples of specific devices.

+Disclaimer: This is not a formally maintained repo, more like a lab notebook.
+Most of them are illustrations/tutorials of workflows I found useful.
+Notebooks on the main branch are not guaranteed to work, even if it did the day before.
+Elements that are reusable such as plotting tools have been extracted into the library modules, which are kind of stable (not guaranteed).

 ## Features
 ### Liveplot in notebooks